kletobias/kletobias.github.io/_projects/Chapter_5-3.md

 ```

 Using `sed` with\:
-	- `s/` tells it to substitute what comes after the forward slash.
+- `s/` tells it to substitute what comes after theforward slash.
-	- `\t/` tells it, that it has to look for usually invisible TAB occurences.
-The 't' has to be escaped for it be recognised as a TAB by the command.
+- `\t/` tells it, that it has to look for usuallyinvisible TAB occurences.
+The 't' has to be escaped forit be recognised as a TAB by the command.
-	- ` ` Means  that it should replace TAB with SPACE.
+- ` ` (one space) means that it should replace TAB with SPACE.
-	- `/g` tells it to do the above for every occurences in the file, not just the first one it matches.
+- `/g` tells it to do the above for every occurences inthe file, not just the first one it matches.

 ```bash
 ~ $ sed 's/\t/ /g' seinfeld-characters # Replacing TAB with SPACE